No booking fees on the app

 Reading to Cardiff Central train travel guide

-Taking the train from Reading to Cardiff Central is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at Cardiff Central in just 1h 22m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Reading to Cardiff Central is efficient and offers a scenic and comfortable experience.
+With frequent departures from Reading, you can reach Cardiff Central in just 1h 24m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking